Indian Super League: Sole top-tier league status (2022–present)

-Following the Indian football roadmap, Indian Super League become the sole top-tier league in the country from 2022–23 season.
+Following the Indian football roadmap, the Indian Super League became the sole top-tier league in the country from the 2022–23 season.
+Before the 2023–24 season, Punjab FC became the first club to be promoted to the league from the I-League.
+Similarly, Mohammedan SC and Inter Kashi won the next I-Leagues and was promoted for 2024–25 and 2025–26 ISL season respectively.

+The Indian football roadmap also recommended relegation to be adopted by the 2024–25 season.
+However, no official confirmation of its implementation has been released yet.

 Competition format

 Regular season

-The regular season of Indian Super League runs from October to late February or early March (since the 2017–18 season).
-The competition consists of 22 rounds that follows a double round-robin format, with each club playing the others twice, once at their home stadium and once at their opponents' stadium, for a total of 20 matches each.
+The regular season of the Indian Super League runs from September to April (since the 2017–18 season).
+The competition consists of 24 rounds that follow a double round-robin format, with each club playing the others twice, once at their home stadium and once at their opponents' stadium, for a total of 24 matches each.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
-Teams are ranked by total points, with the highest-ranked club at the end of the regular season being crowned ISL Premiers and awarded the League Winners Shield (introduced during 2019–20 season).
+Teams are ranked by total points, with the highest-ranked club at the end of the regular season being crowned ISL champions and awarded the League Winners' Shield (introduced during the 2019–20 season).

-At the completion of the regular season, the team with the most points gets declared the Premiers and presented with a trophy named League Winners Shield, along with the runners-up to play in the playoffs.
-At the same time, the following best four clubs qualify to play qualifying playoffs to join the top two in the playoffs.
+After the regular season, the team with the most points is declared the champions and presented with the League Winners' Shield, automatically qualifying for the ISL Cup playoffs along with the runners-up.
+At the same time, the next best four clubs qualify to play qualifying playoffs to join the top two in the ISL Cup playoffs.
 The position of each team is determined by the highest number of points accumulated during the regular season.
 If two or more teams are level on points, the following criteria are applied in order until one of the teams can be determined as the higher ranked: